Guilhermertp/machine-learning-zoomcamp2025/MidTermProj/Readme.txt

 ---

 **Project Structure**
+notebook.ipynb (DOWNLOAD the file, due to his size it doesn't load on github to have a preview)

 **How to run the project**
 1) To deploy the model, in the command line, go to the environment where is the file predict.py and run the following: